ayokoding/ayokoding/ayokoding-logseq/pages/Kubernetes.md

 			- List all services
 		- `kubectl get svc {service-name}`
 			- Get service named `{service-name}`
+		- `kubectl get svc --namespace default`
+			- Get the service in the default namespace
 	- Nodes
 		- `kubectl get nodes`
 			- List all nodes in the cluster